What is Zeaxanthin?

 In addition, if you suffer from dry skin, zeaxanthin supplements could have some beneficial effects.
 When taken in combination with lutein, it’s been shown to improve the condition and tone of skin.
 It can also make skin appear more luminous and healthier (x).

-The brain is another place where zeaxanthin are present.
+The brain is another place where zeaxanthin is present.
 Here, it acts as a powerful antioxidant to protect your brain cells from the effects of free radicals.
-As a result, it can help prevent or slow the onset of a range of neurodegenerative conditions (x).
+As a result, it can help prevent or slow the onset of a range of degenerative conditions (x).

 While some decline in cognitive ability is one of the realities of aging, with the correct diet and supplements, it may be possible to slow and even reverse this effect.
 Research indicates that low levels of zeaxanthin are linked with much faster rates of decline in cognitive health (x).
 On the other hand, diets higher in zeaxanthin-containing foods are linked with improved cognitive health (x, x).
 The effects of zeaxanthin supplementation are most pronounced with increasing age and appear to provide the most impressive results following the onset of cognitive decline.